turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

 ## Warm Up

-* Thinking on your workso far, how did you know if your code/program was working?
+* Thinking on your work so far, how did you know if your code/program was working?
 * What are some potential drawbacks to this approach?

 ## Test Etiquette